awj/awj.github.io/_dnd/untitled-mystery-dm.md

 Players notice that everyone they pass seems to be watching them.

 Players see one of the Revenant PCs fall and stand up with a clearly broken neck.
-Lysandre comes out soon to have a fight if they don't leave immediately.
+Vernalis comes out soon to have a fight if they don't leave immediately.

 ### Night 3
-Lysandre decides to ambush the players if they haven't confronted her yet.
+Lysandre and Vernalis decide to ambush the players if they haven't confronted her yet.
 Enlists any remaining Revenants to help her.
 Karis joins the fight if things look bad.

 ## Notable areas